xuhen/project/README.md

 open app with development mode

 	gulp build
-get final html, css, js and images after a series of compilement, uglify and
+get final html, css, js and images after a series of compiling, uglify and minify